 Pension Fund Committee members were supported with a considerable amount of internal training, mainly focused on areas relating to decisions required by the Pension Fund Committee.
 Comparing the training undertaken over the year with the objectives set out in the Knowledge and Skills Policy, I see that in most cases the Fund met the required objective for attendance by members at essential training sessions, however, this was not the case for all of the essential sessions.
-However, where training was deemed "desirable" or "optional" (which includes attendance at externally hosted training and events), it was found that attendance was lower than the Policy's overall objective with regards to attendance at training sessions over the year.
+However, where training and events), it was found that attendance was lower than the Policy's overall objective with regards to attendance at training sessions over the year.